DMTF/Redfish-Tools/redfish-oem-integrator/README.md

     * See [Resource Config](#resource-config) for more information about the contents.
 * `OemBindingsFilePath`: The filename and path to the file that describes where OEM objects and actions are inserted into the implementation.
     * See [OEM Bindings Config](#oem-bindings-config) for more information about the contents.
+* `AnnotationsFilePath`: The filename and path to the file that describes which schemas need to be annotated.
+    * See [Annotation Bindings Config](#annotation-bindings-config) for more information about the contents.
 * `StoreConfigInSeparateFiles`: `true` indicates if each resource has its own configuration file and `false` indicates if all resouce configurations are contained in a single, monolithic file.
 * `EnableNewAdditionsByDefault`: When parsing the contents of the *input* directory and adding new properties not currently in the resource configuration, `true` will enable the new property in the configuration and `false` will disable the new property in the configuration.